3kyro/servant-benchmark/README.md

 The `Generator` type must closely follow the structure of the *servant* API.

-* Different endpoints are combined with the `:<|>` operator
+* Different endpoints are combined with the `:|:` operator
 * Different generators are combined with the `:>:` operator
 * Every endpoint must end with a  `(Text, Word)` tuple consisting of the endpoint name and its corresponding weight.
   Endpoint names are only used for additional information passed to the benchmark implementations and do not have to follow specific rules.
 That being said, generators for extensive APIs can get rather big and hard to read, so providing sensible naming could be very beneficial.
+* The weight of an endpoint specifies the number of instances per testing run of the API.
+Endpoints with 0 weight will be ignored.
-* For every API combinator expecting a request value, a `Gen a` random value generator must be provided.
-The following combinators need a value generator:
+* For every API combinator expecting a request value, a `Gen a` random value generator from the [QuickCheck](https://hackage.haskell.org/package/QuickCheck) package must be provided.
+  The following combinators require a value generator:
     * `ReqBody`
     * `QueryParams`
     * `Capture`